vinniefalco/LuaBridge/README.md

       }
     };

-This helper class is only used to provide property member proxies.
-Vec continues to be used in the C++ code as it was before.
-Now we can register our `Vec` class like this:
+This helper class is only used to provide property member proxies. `Vec` continues to be used in the C++ code as it was before.
+Now we can register our class like this:

     getGlobalNamespace (L)
       .beginNamespace ("test")